aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

 $ aws eks wait cluster-active --name $EKS_CLUSTER_NAME
 ```

 We can optionally inspect the EKS control plane logging setting using the AWS console: https://console.aws.amazon.com/eks/home#/clusters/eks-workshop?selectedTab=cluster-logging-tab.
-The **Logging** tab shows the current configuration for control plane logs for the cluster.
+The **Logging** tab shows the current configuration for control plane logs for the EKS cluster.

-The control plane logs can be accessed in the [/aws/eks/eks-workshop/cluster](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups/log-group/$252Faws$252Feks$252Feks-workshop$252Fcluster) CloudWatch log group within the AWS console.
+Access the CloudWatch log group named [/aws/eks/eks-workshop/cluster](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups/log-group/$252Faws$252Feks$252Feks-workshop$252Fcluster) within the AWS console.
 You will find at least one log stream associated with each of the control plane log types:

 - `kube-apiserver-*` for Kubernetes API server logs
 - `*-audit-*` for audit logs